justinnguyen0/justnguyen1.github.io/index.md

 1. running
 2. [surfing](images/surfing.JPG)
 3. watching tv/movies
-4. hanging out with friends.
+4. hanging out with friends

 If you want to chat, feel free to add me on [Facebook](https://www.facebook.com/justnguyen1/)!